samshahriari/Backgammon/README.md

 # Backgammon Project Description

-Backgammon game by Jordan Jass Olsson & Sam Shahriari.
-Made as part of the course DD1349 projINDA.
+### Outline

-Our project is a backgammon game and is created in Java.
+A backgammon game created in Java.
 The game has a GUI and can be played by two people using the same screen.

-TODO: Write documentation on how to install and use the project (this will evolve)

-TODO: write any extra information that helps understand your project (e.g. libraries, frameworks, methods used)
+Developed by Jordan Jass Olsson & Sam Shahriari as part of the course DD1349.

+### Installation
+[Work in progress] Compile all files using javac *.java and execute the file using java [filename].

+### Information
+[Work in progress: more info on class architecture, methods, libraries, etc. later]